thewizardplusplus/vk-bot/readme.md

 * `VK_BOT_JOIN_REQUEST` &mdash; request of a join to the group (default: `Hello!
 To talk to me, please, join my group.`);
 * `VK_BOT_ERROR` &mdash; special response on an error in a message processing (default: `I'm sorry, but error has occurred on a processing of your message.
 Please, try again.`).

-Environment variables can be specified in a `.env` file in the project folder in the format:
+Environment variables can be specified in a `.env` config in the format:

 ```
 NAME_1=value_1